mraible/mongock-docs/content/pages/runner.md

 <!--- [Mongock micronaut runner](/runner/micronaut/) -->

 ## Build
-Mongock offers two approaches to build the runner:
+Mongock offers two build approaches:

 - **Builder approach:** The user manually configures and executes the runner by using the runner builder.